Madaniya Member Organisations

 Rethink Rebuild Society

-Rethink Rebuild Society (RR) is a Manchester-based charity focused on improving the lives of refugees, asylum seekers, and immigrants, particularly Syrians in the UK.
-RR helps individuals establish themselves within British society.
-The charity started informally in 2011 and was formally registered in 2013 and as a charity in 2018.
-RR’s work is carried out by employees and volunteers, relying on contributions and donations from its supporters.
+Rethink Rebuild Society (RR) is a Manchester charity dedicated to improving the lives of refugees, asylum seekers, and immigrants, especially Syrians in the UK.
+Established informally in 2011, officially registered in 2013, and recognized as a charity in 2018, RR operates through employees and volunteers, supported by donations.

 -